 (c) Segment-wise or product-wise performance

 The Company is operating in single primary business segment of FMCG Products.
-We have a wide and resilient portfolio that spans across more than 53 Varieties of Dry fruits Products, ready to cook items, nankeen/ snacks products, sweet and spices, selling of packaged foods online, etc.
+One significant highlight of this year has been the introduction of Himalayan Salt under our brand.
+This addition strengthens our product portfolio and aligns with our goal of offering health-focused and premium quality products to our consumers.
+Furthermore, we have increased our product SKUs from 53 to 76, thereby ensuring that we continue to cater to the diverse requirements of our target audience with a diverse range of offerings.
+We have a wide and resilient portfolio Varieties of Dry fruits Products, ready to cook items, nankeen/ snacks products, sweet and spices, selling of packaged foods online, etc.

 (d) Outlook

-In the backdrop of a challenging operating environment, we delivered another strong all-round performance led by our focus on growing General Trad and Modern Trades.
-The Company is striving to improve the quality and productivity especially in the promising sectors and considering the current economic trends and also barring unforeseen circumstances is confident of achieving gross revenues and operating margins.
-We take great pride in importing quality products from virtually every corner of the world.
-Our essence lies in providing quality products at reasonable prices.
+In the face of a stimulating operating environment, we delivered another strong all-round performance led by our focus on growing General Trad and Modern Trades.
+The Company is striving to improve quality and productivity, especially in the promising sectors, and considering the current economic trends and also barring unforeseen circumstances, is confident of achieving gross revenues and operating margins.
+We take great pride in importing high-quality products from virtually all corners of the globe.
+Our goal is to provide quality products at reasonable prices.

 Further, We are having strong General and Modern Trade Partners. :